Ian McKelvie: Early life and career

 McKelvie was born to parents John and Rosemary in Palmerston North.
 His family has lived near the Rangitīkei river since 1850.
 He was educated at Wanganui Collegiate School.
 He then gained a Diploma of Agriculture from Massey University and worked on several farms, including a sheep, beef, dairy and cropping farm at Tangimoana with one of his brothers.
 He has also worked in the motor vehicle, property and insurance industries, including with Farmers’ Mutual Group, and served as national president of the Royal Agricultural Society for four years until 2002.

 He was the Mayor of Manawatu from 2002 until 2011.
 He resigned from the position on being elected to Parliament.
-As of 2025, he was the longest-serving mayor of the district to date, being in office for 9 years and 20 days.
+As of 2025, he is the longest-serving former mayor of the district, being in office for 9 years and 20 days.

 He served as the board chair of Special Olympics New Zealand from October 2010 until 2019.

+As at June 2020, McKelvie served as the Patron of the Manawatū chapter of the equestrian charity Riding for the Disabled.